leanprover/logic_and_proof_lean3/sets_in_lean.rst

 Notice also that in the last example, we had to annotate the empty set by writing ``(∅ : set U)`` to tell Lean which empty set we mean.
 Lean can often infer information like this from the context (for example, from the fact that we are trying to show ``x ∈ A``, where ``A`` has type ``set U``), but in this case, it needs a bit more help.

-Alternatively, we can use versions theorems in the Lean library that are designed specifically for use with sets:
+Alternatively, we can use theorems in the Lean library that are designed specifically for use with sets:

 .. code-block:: lean